JPFrancoia/talker_grpc_logger/README.md

 [Talker](https://github.com/Frezyx/talker) - Advanced exception handling and logging for dart/flutter applications 🚀

 ## Preview
-This is how the logs of your http requests will look in the console
+This is how the logs of your grpc requests will look in the console
 ![](preview.jpg)